pakerfeldt/node-red-contrib-temperature-controller/README.md

 It also shows the most recent measurement received as well as the target temperature.

 ## Inputs
+Please note that any override of properties does not automatically trigger a change in cooling/heating until next measurement is sent.

 ### payload
 Give temperature measurements in the payload as a number.